colinta/SublimeQuickFind/README.md

 Commands
 --------

-`goto_chars`: Displays an input panel where you can enter a quick search.
+`quickfind`: Displays an input panel where you can enter a quick search.
+If text is selected, it will search for that text.

-`goto_char`: Displays an input panel where you can type a single character.
-The cursor will be placed to the left or right of the character, depending on the `after` flag (default `False`).